Jungian Personality Types to MBTI Mapping

 Opposing Tertiary & Inferior Cognitive Functions

-The same opposing rules from the dominant & auxiliary cognitive functions apply to the tertiary and inferior cognitive functions.
+The same opposing rules for Dominant/Auxiliary cognitive functions apply to Tertiary/Inferior cognitive functions.

 Understanding Personality Type Cognitive Functions